Quixowo/ai-gym-coach/README.md

 **Stack:** FastAPI (async) · React + Vite · Postgres + pgvector · Upstash Redis ·
 Anthropic API · Voyage embeddings (`voyage-4-lite`).
 Local dev on Docker Compose;
 deploy on Render (backend) + Vercel (frontend).

-See `BUILD_SPEC.md` for the full data model, tool specs, and phased build plan, and `CLAUDE.md` for the non-negotiable architecture invariants.

 ## The eval suite — what it does and doesn't verify